www.MountainRunner.us

 The President’s National Framework for Strategic Communication (and Public Diplomacy) for 2012

 It should be common knowledge that the “information consequences of policy ought always be taken into account, and the information man ought always to be consulted.
-This statement, from 1951, is reflected in Eisenhower’s dictum of the next year that “everything we say, everything we do, and everything we fail to say or do will have its impact in other lands.”
-It was understood then that words and deeds needed more than just synchronization: public opinion could be leveraged to support and further the execution of foreign policy.
+This statement from 1951 foreshadowed Eisenhower’s dictum of the next year that “everything we say, everything we do, and everything we fail to say or do will have its impact in other lands.”
+Words and deeds needed more than just synchronization as public opinion could be leveraged to support the successful conduct of foreign policy.
+Continue reading “The President’s National Framework for Strategic Communication (and Public Diplomacy) for 2012

 The Public Diplomacy of Drones